**Please fill out the following forms

-Legal Process Service (LPS) has been providing townships in Southern Nevada and Northern Nevada with professional and quality service of process and assistance with Small Claims filings since 1982.
+Legal Process Service (LPS) has been providing the Las Vegas, Reno, and Carson City areas in Nevada with professional and quality service of process and assistance with Small Claims filings since 1982.
 Small Claims is a simple and effective collection tool when suing for amounts up to $10,000.00.
 LPS trained staff is able to guide you step-by-step through the Small Claims process.

 The Small Claims courts are a division of the justice court system.
 In most Small Claims proceedings, applicable parties (the person bringing the suit, the Plaintiff, and the party being sued, the Defendant) will represent themselves, “pro se” or “in proper person”.
 Attorneys can represent either party in a small claims case; however, attorney fees are not recoverable from the losing party.
 So if you hire an attorney to represent you in Small Claims court, you are personally responsible for attorney fees.

 Small Claims is a quick and effective way to deal with cases involving money judgments up to $10,000.00.
 Important: Judges in Small Claims court can only order the other side to pay money.

 Is it worth my time and money? – Although Small Claims is a quick and inexpensive process, there is still time and money involved.
 If the court sets a hearing date you, or someone who represents you, will need to appear at that hearing.
 There are costs involved with preparing, filing and serving your Small Claims documents that also need to be taken in to consideration.